cedricclyburn/cedricclyburn.com/data/authors/default.md

 twitter: https://twitter.com/cedricclyburn
 linkedin: https://www.linkedin.com/in/cedricclyburn
 github: https://github.com/cedricclyburn
 text1: Hi there!
-My name is Cedric, I'm a computer science student at NC State University, interested in machine learning and cloud native technologies.
+My name is Cedric, I'm Cedric, a passionate software developer and continual learner of all things cloud-native!
+I live in Raleigh, NC, and love running, backpacking, and traveling.
-text2: Example Text
-text3: Example Text 2
+text2: I'm a big fan of Kubernetes, DevOps, and using technology to make an impact.
 ---